Wiros9/book/docs/tested/core_utils.rst

 .. rubric:: Getting only top-level models

 The `toplevel_only` option is used by :mod:`lino.modlib.checkdata`.
-For example the :class:`AddressOwnerChecker
+For example the
+:class:`AddressOwnerChecker
 <lino.modlib.addresses.mixins.AddressOwnerChecker>` needs to run only on
-Partner, not also on Person, Company and Household...
+Partner, not also on Person, Company, Household or any other MTI children.

 >>> rt.models_by_base(rt.models.contacts.Partner, toplevel_only=True)
 [<class 'lino_xl.lib.contacts.models.Partner'>]